How to Extract Followers from Any Twitter Account for Lead Gen

 - Your top 5 competitors have an average of 10,000 Twitter followers each

-- That's 50,000 potential leads in your target market
+- That is 50,000 potential leads in your target market

-- Even if only 20% match your ICP, you've got 10,000 qualified prospects
+- Even if only 20% match your ICP, you have 10,000 qualified prospects

 - Follower extraction gives you months of pipeline in minutes